tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 One of my favorite parts of Rails is the [router](https://guides.rubyonrails.org/routing.html).

-If you peek behind the curtain it has a number of interesting things going on.
+If you peek behind the curtain it has several interesting things going on.
 Some of these include:

 * Domain Specific Langage (DSL) for mapping routes to controller actions.